hud-code/blinqr.io/src/content/docs/firmware/customization.md

 ---
 title: Firmware Customization
-description: How to customize the BlinQR firmware for your needs.
+description: How to customize the blinqr firmware for your needs.
 ---

-The BlinQR firmware is designed to be easily customizable.
+The blinqr firmware is designed to be easily customizable.
 This guide covers common modifications.

 ## Changing GPIO Pins